-Sounds Now is proud to be working with 4 music and performing arts curators who actively bring inclusion into their work.
+Sounds Now is proud to be working with 3 music and performing arts curators who actively bring inclusion into their work.
 Their participation will bring an added value to the project and lay the groundwork for an in-depth exploration of music curating practices, audience building and inclusion.
-These professionals will function as mentors for a 2-year period, bringing their experience, expertise and vision to all parts of the project.
+These professionals will function as associate artists for a 2-year period, bringing their experience, expertise and vision to all parts of the project.

-To widen the number of perspectives, 4 new mentors will be brought in for the second half of the project, 2022-2023.
+To widen the number of perspectives, new associate artists will be brought in for the second half of the project, 2023-2024.

 Composer.
 Performer.
 Curator.
 CN/US

 DU YUN, born and raised in Shanghai, China, and currently based in New York City, works at the intersection of opera, orchestral, theatre, cabaret, musical, oral tradition, public performances, electronics, visual arts, and noise.

 Her second opera, Angel’s Bone, won the 2017 Pulitzer Prize; in 2018 she was named a Guggenheim Fellow; and in 2019, she was nominated for a Grammy Award in the Best Classical Composition category for her work Air Glow.
 As a curator for new music and art, she was a founding member of the International Contemporary Ensemble; served as the Artistic Director of MATA Festival (2014-2018); conceived the Pan Asia Sounding Festival; and founded an ongoing multi-year FutureTradition Initiative in China.

 Secretary, Music Department // Akademie der Künste, DE

 A curator and producer of contemporary music and sound art, JULIA GERLACH served as project coordinator and curator at the ZKM I Zentrum für Kunst und Medien Karlsruhe, and later headed the Music division of the Artists-in-Berlin Program of the DAAD from 2012 to 2018.
 Currently she is Secretary of the Music Department of Akademie der Künste in Berlin.